Energinet-DataHub/green-energy-hub/docs/getting-started.md

 ### Forking a domain

-Once you have selected a domain to setup, start by forking it into your own organisation.
+Once you have selected a domain to setup, start by forking it into your own github account.

 ### Setting up the cloud environment

 Each domain is reliant on having a cloud environment that it can deploy both infrastructure and code into.

-Therefor the first thing we need to do is setup the environment for a domain.
+Therefore the first thing we need to do is setup the environment for a domain.
 To do this please follow these steps (Please read the list of references in the [Relevant links](#relevant-links)).

 1. Create an Azure Subscription